nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 - the key used to sign the presentation MUST be owned by the credential subject (see 4.1): the JWT ``kid`` header MUST reference an `assertionMethod` key from the subject's DID document.
 - the credentials MUST conform to the Presentation Definition associated with the list (see Use Case List Definition).
-  There MUST NOT be more credentials in the presentation than matched by the Presentation Definition.
+  The Verifiable Presentation MUST NOT contain other Verifiable Credentials than required by the Presentation Definition.

 If a validation step fails, the presentation MUST be rejected.